-When you sell Section 1231 property at a gain, part of the gain that is equal to depreciation claimed on the property is reported as an ordinary gain.
+When you sell section 1231 property at a gain, part of the gain that is equal to depreciation claimed on the property is reported as an ordinary gain.
 It gets no favorable tax treatment and is taxed under the same tax rates applied to wages and interest income, for example.

 The rule for reporting recaptured depreciation as ordinary gain is as follows:

 - Report as ordinary gain the SMALLER of:

 - The amount of the gain.

 Depreciation allowed is what you actually claimed.
 Depreciation allowable is what you could have claimed using a proper depreciation method.

 - IRS rules state that even if you don't actually claim depreciation, you are deemed to have claimed it anyway.
 This is referred to as allowable depreciation.

 - Depreciation allowed is what you actually claimed.

 - The amount of depreciation recaptured is the lesser of the amount of depreciation allowed (or allowable) or the amount of the gain.

 Don't forget to claim depreciation!